arl/golq/README.md

 set) may not be practical.

-The implementation is a **bin lattice**: a 2D rectangular array of brick-shaped (rectangular parallelepipeds) regions of space.
+The implementation is a **bin lattice**: a 2D rectangular array of brick-shaped (rectangles) regions of space.
 Each region is represented by a pointer to a (possibly empty) doubly-linked list of objects.
 All of these sub-bricks are the same size.
 All bricks are aligned with the global coordinate axes.

 ## Benchmarks